 Have a love affair with superb Italian food?
 Be sure to check out Trattoria Rosa Bianca in the heart of Yardley, PA.
 Find out more under the “Neighborhood Joints” tab…

 A little squeamish about trying Bison, or more commonly known as Buffalo?
 Here’s a blog that just might make you want to try this healthy alternative.
 Check out the blog under “The Savory Side of Life” tab…

-~A fabulous recipe adapted from Steven Stolman
+~A fabulous recipe adapted from Steven Stolman found on

 The New York Times Cooking site~

 Roasted Chicken Provençal is a perfect dinner-party meal: chicken thighs or legs dusted in flour and roasted with shallots, lemons and garlic in a bath of vermouth and under a shower of herbes de Provence.
 They go crisp in the heat above the fat, while the shallots and garlic melt into sweetness below.
 Heaven on earth!

 Typically, I am a fan of white breast meat when it comes to chicken, but we used thighs (no legs) resulting in perfectly moist and flavorful meat!
 At the end of the cooking time we found that the skin hadn’t crisped up like we thought it should so we cranked up the temp to 500º, put it on convection, and within about 5-7 minutes, it was picture-worthy crisp.
 For future undertakings, we made a note to turn the chicken and vegetables after the first 30 minutes (see Step 3.)
 Soooo succulent!